rchgonzaga/dshbrd/README.md

 ## Simple dashboard

 This is a simple dashboard, made using react js, semantic ui, unstated and more tools.
+This dashboard combines two tools into one vision: Remedy + Jira.

 ![ScreenShot](screenshot/dash.png "PrintScreen")